 Thrax: This cat was sick before I even got here!

 - The Land Before Time: In the first movie, Littlefoot, Petrie, Ducky and Spike end up glued together after falling into a tar pit, and their combined form looks scary enough to frighten away a group of pachycephalosaurs that were attacking Cera.

 - Blade is this to vampires, creating a terrifying path of death as he slays whole legions of vampires.
 Nyssa actually brings this very fact up in Blade II.

-- In The Hunger Games, Clove is one of the most dreaded and skilled of the Tributes.
-Although she's a normal human like everyone else, she's an Ax-Crazy Knife Nut who has been raised The Spartan Way to compete in the Hunger Games, and crosses the Moral Event Horizon by gloating about killing Rue.
-However, even she is visibly terrified of Thresh, desperately screaming and pleading when he grabs her by the throat, enraged at the death of his Morality Pet Rue.
+- In The Hunger Games, like in the book, Clove is one of the most dreaded and skilled of the Tributes.
+Although she's a normal human like everyone else, she's an Ax-Crazy Knife Nut who has been raised The Spartan Way to compete in the Hunger Games and crosses the Moral Event Horizon by gloating about killing Rue.
+However, even she is visibly terrified of Thresh, desperately screaming and pleading when he grabs her by the throat, enraged at the death of his district partner Rue.
 Justified by the fact that he then proceeds to kill Clove in a single blow.

-- In the theatrical cut, Anne is attacked by two lizards the size of tigers and crawls into a log to escape them.
+- In the theatrical cut, Anne is attacked by a pair of Foetodon, land crocodilians roughly around the size of tigers and crawls into a log to escape them.
 As she does, one is pulled offscreen and upwards by something, and the second stares at whatever it was and promptly beats it.
 Anne, exiting the log, finds a V-Rex standing there staring at her, the remains of the first beast in its mouth.

-- Inglourious Basterds: Pretty the idea behind assembling the Basterds:
+- Inglourious Basterds: Pretty much the idea behind assembling the Basterds: